LinFlo-Net: A two-stage deep learning method to generate simulation ready meshes of the heart: Results

 \subsection{Model Accuracy}

 To measure our model's accuracy, we converted our generated meshes into segmentations.
+The VTK \cite{vtkBook} library provides routines to convert a mesh into an image mask.
+We used these routines to obtain an image mask consisting of the region enclosed by the mesh in the image space.
+We obtained one mask per cardiac structure and consider these as the segmentations corresponding to our predicted meshes.
 We then evaluated the accuracy of these segmentations using the scripts provided by the MMWHS challenge organizers.
 We consider HeartDeformNet \cite{Kong2022LearningWH} as the benchmark for this problem and compare our accuracy and mesh quality against the results reported in that work.
 Table \ref{tab:ct-accuracy-comparison} compares accuracy metrics including Dice Score, Jaccard Index, Average Symmetric Surface Distance (ASSD) and Hausdorff Distance (HD).
 Similarly Table \ref{tab:mr-accuracy-comparison} compares these accuracy metrics for the MR test dataset.
 The reported results are the average over the 40 test samples in each dataset with the standard deviation reported in parantheses.

 We observe that the performance of our model is commensurate similar with HeartDeformNet on average being slightly more accurate.
 We note that HeartDeformNet deforms the mesh over 3 successive stages each of which is a graph convolutional neural network operating on the mesh.
 We anticipate that by incorporating a second deformation block, or fine-tuning a pre-trained network, we can substantially improve our performance.